sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^spectral]: The average what.cd user was, as a result, on par with many of the auditory neuroscientists I know in their ability to read a spectrogram.

-At the core of the what.cd incentive system was its required ratio of data uploaded vs. data downloaded.
+The what.cd incentive system was based on a required ratio of data uploaded vs. data downloaded.
 Peer to peer systems need to overcome a free-rider problem where users might download a torrent ("leeching") and turn their computer off, rather than leaving their connection open to share it to others (or, "seeding").
 In order to download additional music, then, one would have to upload more.
 Since downloading is highly restricted, and everyone is trying to upload as much as they can, torrents had a large number of "seeders," and even rare recordings would be sustained for years, a pattern common to private trackers {% cite liuUnderstandingImprovingRatio2010 %}.

 The high seeder/leecher ratio made it so it was extremely difficult to acquire upload credit, so users were additionally incentivized to find and upload new recordings to the system.
 What.cd implemented a "bounty" system, where users with a large amount of excess upload credit would be able to offer some of it to whoever was able to upload the album they wanted.
 To "prime the pump" and keep the economy moving, highlight artists in an album of the week, or direct users to preserve rare recordings, moderators would also use a "freeleech" system, where users would be able to download a specified set of torrents without it counting against their download quantity.